 What does Consumer Data Right mean for energy retailers?

 For CDR business participants, compliance is key.
 The Australian CDR involves a rigorous process for authorising a network of accredited data recipients (ADRs), including the ability to prove information security controls to protect data from misuse, interference, loss, unauthorised access, modification or disclosure.
-Information security is an obvious area in which organisations must be at the top of their game to participate in CDR, but along with this is the ability to share mass amounts of data.
+Information security is an obvious area that organisations must be at the top of their game to participate in CDR, but along with this is the ability to share mass amounts of data.
 Cloud computing will play a critical role in enabling the transfer of mass amounts of smart meter data collected every hour of every day in our industry.

-As a means to drive up competition within a sector, indeed across sectors, Consumer Data Right is a major step forward.
+As a means to drive up competition within a sector, indeed across sectors, CDR is a major step forward.
 In New Zealand, which has a 90%+ smart meter penetration rate, CDR represents a massive opportunity for data-driven innovation.
 While Australia has seen a comparatively sluggish smart meter uptake, the market is ahead of much of the world in terms of home generation, DER and other prosumer energy technology that could be greatly enhanced by CDR.
-The potential benefits for consumers and retailers alike could be the motivation needed to run a complete and comprehensive smart meter rollout alongside the steady uptake of the likes of home generation in Australia.
+The potential benefits for consumers and retailers could be the motivation needed to run a complete and comprehensive smart meter rollout alongside the steady uptake of the likes of home generation in Australia.

 Along with compliance and mass data portability, a data management system must also allow businesses to glean valuable insight in order to capitalise on newly liberated information.
 In order to utilise a data set, a business needs to be able to access, interpret and apply information, regardless of its source.
 The way that the energy industry is capturing and storing data is growing in complexity, with the engagements between those that make, move, sell and use energy becoming less and less linear.
-Further, how data are managed, where data management means setting up and maintaining infrastructure, affects quality.
+Further, how data is managed, where data management means setting up and maintaining infrastructure, affects quality.
 This has a direct impact on the quality of the tech solutions that give that data meaning.

 What does Consumer Data Right mean for Flux?